tidalmigrations/tidalmigrations.github.io/pages/user guides/six_steps.md

 If your already have some data collected in spreadsheets, the first step to begin your cloud migration project is importing a spreadsheet of Virtualization Clusters, Servers, Databases Instances and Applications.
-Tidal Migration's importer will guide you through mapping your columns to our fields, create your own fields and even make associations between dependencies if you have captured these.
+Tidal's importer will guide you through mapping your columns to our fields, create your own fields and even make associations between dependencies if you have captured these.